m13253/pofwd/README.md

 Configuring
 -----------

-Open `pofw.conf`, each line is a forwarding rule, in the form of
+Open `pofwd.conf`, each line is a forwarding rule, in the form of

 ```
 <form protocol> <from address>  <to protocol> <to_address>